RimSort/RimSort/docs/wiki/User Guide.md

 #### Getting started
 _**NOTE:**_ DB Builder has some "soft requirements".
 If you are not a RimWorld Steam user, sadly, you will likely be limited in your DB building capabilities.
 * I believe you need to have spent at least $5 USD on your Steam account to have general access to Steam WebAPI.
 This is a big part of how RimSort builds the full picture of mod dependency metadata, as well as some other things.
 * In order to utilize SteamWorks, you also need to own RimWorld on Steam.
-This is required as far as I can tell for Steam to allow access to certain mechanisms over the SteamWorks API
+This is required as far as I can tell for Steam to allow access to certain mechanisms over the SteamWorks API.

 ##### How to obtain your Steam WebAPI key for use with with DB Builder DynamicQuery
 1. Open Steam's [API Key signup page.](https://steamcommunity.com/login/home/?goto=%2Fdev%2Fapikey) It requires a Steam account and a domain name to register it to, but I've found the actual domain you use does not seem to matter: